madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 the root mean square :math:`\sigma_0` is practically identical to :math:`\sigma_e` in :numref:`reei-sin-exact-data`.
 This indicates that the regression did not increase the residuals of the fitted sinusoid relative to the "exact" one.
-Obviosly, this is too good to always be true.
+Obviously, this is too good to always be true.
 So, after this brief review, we must tackle the crux of the problem: to compute a sufficiently accurate approximation for :math:`\omega`, since it will not be know a-priori as it was in the preceding example.